What is Human Trafficking?

 What is Modern Slavery?

-The Home Office have described modern slavery as “a serious and brutal crime in which people are treated as commodities and exploited for criminal gain.
+The Home Office has described modern slavery as “a serious and brutal crime in which people are treated as commodities and exploited for criminal gain.
 The true extent of modern slavery in the UK, and indeed globally, is unknown".

-- slavery, servitude and forced or compulsory labour
+The Modern Slavery Act 2015 encompasses human trafficking as well as slavery, servitude and forced or compulsory labour

 “Traffickers and slave masters use whatever means they have at their disposal to coerce, deceive and force individuals into a life of abuse, servitude and inhumane treatment.”
 HM Government